 The Cost of Insurance Working Group

 The Working Group brings together all the relevant Departments and Offices involved with the process.
 Its objective is to identify immediate and longer term measures which can address increasing costs, while bearing in mind the need to maintain a stable insurance sector.
 The first phase involved an examination of the Motor Insurance sector.
-The second phase involves an examination of the Employer Liability Insurance and Public Liability Insurance sectors.
+The second phase involved an examination of the Employer Liability Insurance and Public Liability Insurance sectors.

 The Cost of Insurance Working Group’s Report on the Cost of Motor Insurance was published on January 10th 2017, having been approved by Government.